paul-hammant/tbd/content/vcs-choices/index.md

 TFS is perfectly compatible with a Trunk-Based Development usage.

-Note: Microsoft are donating back to the Git community with a Git Virtual File System, which allows some monorepo usage for Git{{< ext url="https://github.com/Microsoft/GVFS" >}}.
+Note: Microsoft are donating back to the Git community with a Git Virtual File System, which allows some Monorepo usage for Git{{< ext url="https://github.com/Microsoft/GVFS" >}}.

 ## PlasticSCM